scribe-security/docs/docs/guides/securing-software-build/attesting.md

         <img src='../../../../img/ci/install_scribeapp_github.jpg' alt='Install ScribeApp Integration' width='50%' min-width='500px'/>
     4. Once done, you will be redirected back to Scribe Hub.
 From this point onwards, Scribe will automatically generate a SLSA and Software Supply Chain Assurance Framework (SSDF) compliance report for every build.
     5. Review Compliance Report To access these reports, navigate to "Products" in Scribe Hub, select the relevant product, choose the specific version, and click on the "Compliance" tab.
-For details on how to interpret the compliance report, you can read our guide [here](../../reference-guide/ci-integrations/github/#where-to-start).
+For details on how to interpret the compliance report, you can read our guide **[here](../../reference-guide/ci-integrations/github/#where-to-start)**.

 2. **Gathering your GitHub posture during the pipeline run**

-    Scribe's GitGat is a tool based on [OPA](https://www.openpolicyagent.org/docs/latest/ "OPA") (Open Policy Agent) and leverages policies written in the Rego language, that evaluate the security posture of your GitHub account.
+    Scribe's GitGat is a tool based on **[OPA](https://www.openpolicyagent.org/docs/latest/ "OPA")** (Open Policy Agent) and leverages policies written in the Rego language, that evaluate the security posture of your GitHub account.
 This utility generates a report on your SCM account's security settings.

     :::note
     currently GitGat evaluates posture against the CIS software supply chain benchmark only.